happybeing/safenetwork-fuse/README.md

 **NOTE:** only Linux is supported so far, but feel free to build for Windows or Mac and report back.

-By executing the `mount-fuse` command you can mount a virtual drive on your computer with the following features.
+By executing the `mount-safe` command you can mount a virtual drive on your computer with the following features.

 ### Files (read only access)
 - browse your SAFE public files as a directory under `~/SAFE/_public`